agraef/algodrum/README.md

 Normally, playback goes to MIDI channel 10 which usually has a drumkit on a GM-compatible synthesizer.
 But you can also play melodies by changing the `ch` numbox in the gmkit abstration.
 In this case you may also want to engage the secondary sample-driven drumkit in the sampler abstraction, which can be used to play along the main sequencer in the gmkit abstraction which outputs MIDI.

 Note that at present, due to technical limitations it is not possible to run multiple algodrum instances in a single Pd process.
-Thus, if you need to run multiple algodrums in concert, you'll have to launch them in different Pd instances.
+Thus, if you need to run multiple algodrum in concert, you'll have to launch them in different Pd instances.
 In this case, to keep the multiple instances in sync, you can either start transport using a MIDI controller with transport controls (see "MIDI Controls" below), or by using an external clock source (see "Transport").

 ### Transport